chris-casper/chris-casper.github.io/_posts/2025-11-30-Luckfox-Lyra-Ultra.md

 ### WiFi

 Lyra Ultra W has WiFi built in.
-Check by running ip link show
+Check by running 'ip link show' and making sure wlan0 is there

 Adding WiFi network manually